thengl/GeoMLA/README.md

 meuse.grid$zinc_ok_range = sqrt(zinc.ok$krige.var)
 ```

-which shows that geoR automatically back-transforms values to the original scale.
+in this case geoR automatically back-transforms values to the original scale, which is a recommended feature.
 Comparison of predictions and prediction error maps produced using geoR (ordinary kriging) and RFsp (with buffer distances and by just using coordinates) is given below.

 ![figure](./RF_vs_kriging/results/meuse/Fig_comparison_OK_RF_zinc_meuse.png) *Figure: Comparison of predictions based on ordinary kriging as implemented in the geoR package (left) and random forest (right) for Zinc concentrations, Meuse data set: (first row) predicted concentrations in log-scale and (second row) standard deviation of the prediction errors for OK and RF methods.*

-In principle, RFsp gives very similar results as ordinary kriging via geoR.
-The differences are:
+From the plot above, it can be concluded that RFsp gives very similar results as ordinary kriging via geoR.
+The differences between geoR and RFsp, however, are:

 -   RF requires no transformation i.e. works equally good with skewed and normally distributed variables; in general RF, has much less statistical assumptions than model-based geostatistics,
--   RF prediction error variance in average shows somewhat stronger contrast than OK variance map,
+-   RF prediction error variance in average shows somewhat stronger contrast than OK variance map i.e. it emphasizes isolated less probable local points much more than geoR,
 -   RFsp is significantly more computational as distances need to be derived from any sampling point to all new predictions locations,
+-   geoR uses global model parameters and as such also prediction patterns are relatively uniform, RFsp on the other hand (being a tree-based) will produce patterns that as much as possible match data,

 Spatial prediction 2D variable with covariates
 ----------------------------------------------

-Next we can also consider adding extra covariates that describe soil forming processes or characteristics of the land of interest, for example the surface water occurrence (Pekel, Cottam, Gorelick, & Belward, 2016) and elevation ([AHN](http://ahn.nl)):
+Next we can also consider adding extra covariates that describe soil forming processes or characteristics of the land of interest to the list of buffer distances, for example the surface water occurrence (Pekel, Cottam, Gorelick, & Belward, 2016) and elevation ([AHN](http://ahn.nl)):

 ``` r
 meuse.grid$SW_occurrence = readGDAL("./RF_vs_kriging/data/meuse/Meuse_GlobalSurfaceWater_occurrence.tif")$band1[meuse.grid@grid.index]